top of page

 Intersectionality and Trauma

-• Discrimination: A person may experience hate based on a specific aspect of their identity, including their sexual orientation, gender identity, or race.
+• Discrimination based on a specific aspect of identity, such as sexual orientation, gender identity, or race.
 This can lead to feelings of isolation, anxiety, and depression.

-• Family Rejection: LGBTQ+ individuals may face rejection from the community when they come out.
+• Family Rejection, particularly among LGBTQ+ individuals when coming out.
 This can lead to feelings of isolation and trauma related to exclusion.

 Treatment for Trauma